 He is currently a postdoctoral fellow in the nanofabrication of complex materials at Harvard University, United States.

 Students wanted!
-Consult the directory of master and doctoral projects
+Consult the directory of MSc and PhD projects